Hartwood Fall TUTR 2024

 № Student Spaces

-This class combines two sessions which each teaches the steps and choreography for one dance.
-In 101 students will learn Contrapasso, a dance for three person sets in a moderate tempo.
+This class combines two session which each teaches the steps and choreography for one dance.
+In 101 students with learn Contrapasso, a dance for three person sets in a moderate tempo.
 In 102 they will learn Bella Gioiosa, three person sets with a more sprightly tempo.

 Some dance experience is useful but not required.
-Students are encouraged to pre-study the dances at Dance Resources for SCA.
+Students are encouraged to pre-study the dances at Mr Nouveau's Blogspot.

 Requirements/Materials